Collie Shedding

 Collies have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-75 lbs and lifespan of 12-14 yrs, the Collie benefits from care tailored to its physical and behavioral profile.
 The Collie's heavy shedding coat and moderate activity requirements tell only part of the story — their herding heritage shapes everything from trainability to health risks.

 Seasonal Changes